 Where to see live movie soundtrack concerts in Rio

-Other venues such as the Rio Art Museum (MAR), the Candelária Church and the Banco do Brasil Cultural Center (CCBB) also offer classical music concerts, as well as other cultural spaces such as the Riachuelo Theatre and the Oswaldo Cruz Foundation (Fiocruz), which host performances.
-These venues are perfect for those looking to immerse themselves in the beauty and depth of classical music in the heart of the city.
+Other venues such as the Museum of Tomorrow and the PRIO Theater host performances; these places are perfect for those looking to immerse themselves in the beauty and depth of classical music in the heart of the city.

 How do great soundtracks help the narrative of films?